gustafla/assembly-widescreen-2022/devlog.md

 However, it does not work as expected yet.
 It might be that I have transformations wrong, a mistake in the shaders, or that my buffer's precision is not sufficient.

+## 2022-07-22

+I'm pretty sure that the SSAO issue was caused by lack of depth precision.
+I decided to remove it entirely from current iteration, as I don't yet have a solid lighting model and anything resembing my intended look.

+I refactored the pass system for readability and vram savings.